xkjq/yoto-up/README.md

 - **Content Organization**: Easily manage and organize your Yoto cards and files.
    # 🚀 Yoto-UP

-   A friendly toolbox for managing Yoto content from the command line, a terminal UI, or a small GUI.
+   A toolbox for managing Yoto content from the command line, a terminal UI, or a GUI.

    Yoto-UP helps with content organization, device management, icon handling, and easy integration with Yoto services.